AtoVproject/16n-AtoVproject-rework/README.md

 <h2>Modifications compared to the original are :</h2>

+-Updated power section
--Isolated USB power supply.
+  Isolated USB power supply.
+Proper voltage reference.
+Upgraded filtering.
     This greatly reduce the noise on the outputs.
 (Measured at 6mV)

 -Selectable 5 or 10V outputs: Each outputs will have a jumper on the back allowing you to decide whether this output sends 10 or 5V (even when using 5V USB power supply)